freenas/freenas-docs/userguide/storage.rst

 blocks in the pool, and the number of bytes of RAM required per block (shown as *"{number} in core"*).
-The command :command:`zdb -U /data/zfs/zpool.cache -S pool_name` calculates the storage saving that would be achieved for a pool, dataset or zvol, if the data within it were to be completely deduped.
+The command :command:`zdb -U /data/zfs/zpool.cache -S pool_name` calculates the storage saving that would be achieved for a pool, dataset or zvol, if the data within it were completely deduped.
 These commands may take a long time to run because they scan the entire pool to produce the results.

 ZFS uses RAM for many purposes.
 Therefore ZFS limits the amount of metadata